 Line of action, research and dissemination on plastic pollution in the Mediterranean Sea

-Leading the research and reporting of the presence of pellets in the natural environment
+Leading the investigation and denouncing the presence of plastic pellets in the natural environment

-Since 2018 we have been documenting the health of the Mediterranean through different expeditions
+Since 2018 we have been documenting the health of the Mediterranean sea through various outreach and research expeditions

 Making an invisible problem visible